 - I used heavy cream in this soup, but if you would like to substitute half-and-half feel free.
 However, your soup will be on the thinner side.

 - Make sure you taste the soup and adjust for seasoning with salt and pepper before serving.
 Cream based soups require a good amount of salt to really make the flavors sing, so don’t be scared to generously salt!

-Cozy, creamy-dreamy and a cinch to whip together, this Apple & Cheddar Hard Cider Soup NEEDS to be on your Thanksgiving table!
-Don’t forget to check out the links below and see what my fabulous friends brought to our Virtual Thanksgiving!
+Cozy, creamy-dreamy and a cinch to whip together, this Cheddar Apple Cider Soup NEEDS to be on your Thanksgiving table!

 Until Thursday friends, cheers – to cider spiked soup!